 With Google now penalizing search ranking for websites with bad Web Vitals scores, they basically force every website owner to keep this on top of mind.

-You can measure your page speed and web vitals via online tools like GTmetrix, Pingdom, generate a Lighthouse report in Google Chrome developer console or test your site on web.dev, Google’s website dedicated to page experience.
+You can measure your page speed and web vitals via online tools like GTmetrix or Pingdom.
+You can generate a Lighthouse report in Google Chrome developer console or test your site on web.dev, Google’s website dedicated to page experience.

 Google Search Console also continuously monitors Page Experience, Core Web Vitals and Mobile Usability.
 They can be viewed in the Experience tab of the Search Console menu.